 The Boston ladder accident lawyers of Sweeney Merrigan Law, LLP investigates accidents on construction sites to determine your legal options.
 Before you assume you have no recourse to recover compensation, get the facts from a trusted personal injury lawyer in Boston, MA.

 Our legal team has over 100 years of combined experience handling personal injury claims.
-Contact our law firm today to schedule your free consultation with an experienced Boston construction accident attorney.
+Contact our law firm today at (617)-391-9001 to schedule your free consultation with an experienced Boston construction accident attorney.

 With a century of combined experience to draw upon, our Boston personal injury attorneys work with you to determine how your accident occurred.
 We identify all legal avenues for compensation to maximize your chance of recovering the best settlement for your injury claim.

 When you hire our legal team at Sweeney Merrigan Law, LLP, you can expect us to:

 We handle all aspects of your case so that you do not have to worry about legal matters while you recover from your injuries.
 Our attorneys represent clients throughout Suffolk County.